- Product: Natural Sapphire

 - Origin: Sri Lanka

-All corundum gemstones are known as sapphires with the only exception of the ruby red variant which is called ruby.
-However, the name sapphire is very common for blue gemstones, but this blue should not be understood as the colour of clear sky, but all shades of blue up to very dark blue and even black.
+All corundum gemstones are known under the name of sapphire with the only exception of the ruby red variant which is called ruby.
+But the name sapphire is very widespread, for blue precious stones, but this blue should not be understood as the color of the clear sky, but all shades of blue up to very dark blue and even black.

-Sapphire is found in a wide range of colours and shades.
+Sapphire is found in a wide range of colors and shades of colors.

-The rocks where sapphires have been found are called pegmatites, which through erosion processes have been transported and deposited in alluvium in river beds.
-The most important countries in sapphire production are Sri Lanka (formerly Ceylon), India, more recently the USA, Australia and Nigeria.
+The rocks where sapphires were found are called pegmatites, which through erosion processes were transported and deposited in alluvium, in the beds of flowing waters.
+The most important countries in the production of sapphires are Sri Lanka (the old name Ceylon), India, more recently, the USA, Australia and Nigeria.